John-Colvin/YAIDIP/README.md

 ## Description

 D strings have several syntactical form, among which a few that follow the pattern of a letter followed by the string proper.
 Such include `r"WYSIWYG strings"`, `q"[delimited strings]"`, and `q{token strings}`.
-Our proposal follows the same pattern by introducing `i"interpolated strings"` and `f"interpolated formatting strings"`.
+Our proposal follows the same pattern by introducing `i"interpolated strings"`.

 An *interpolated string* is a regular D string prefixed with the letter `i`, as in `i"Hello"`.
-An *interpolated formatting string* is a regular D string prefixed with the letter `f`, as in `f"world"`.
-No whitespace is allowed between `i` or `f` and the opening quote.
-The first expands into the interspersed style, and the second expands into the format-string style.
-We refer to them as `i`-strings and `f`-strings, respectively.
+No whitespace is allowed between `i` and the opening quote.
+We refer to these construct as `i`-strings.

-An `i`-string or an `f`-string may occur only in one of the following contexts:
+An `i`-string is allowed in source code only in one of the following contexts:

 - in the argument list of a function or constructor call;
-- in the argument list of a `mixin` (`i`-strings only);
+- in the argument list of a `mixin`;
-- in the argument list of a `pragma(msg)` directive (`i`-strings only);
+- in the argument list of a `pragma(msg)` directive;
-- in the argument list (starting with the second argument) of an `assert` or `static assert` invocation, contingent to fixing [Issue 17378](https://issues.dlang.org/show_bug.cgi?id=17378) (`i`-strings only); and
+- in the argument list (starting with the second argument) of an `assert` or `static assert` invocation, contingent to fixing [Issue 17378](https://issues.dlang.org/show_bug.cgi?id=17378); and
 - in the argument list of a template instantiation.

-In any other context, `i`-string or an `f`-string are illegal.
+In any other context, `i`-strings are illegal.

-For an example of `i`-strings, the function call expression:
+For an example of `i`-strings usage, the function call expression:

 ```d
 writeln(i"I ate $apples apples and $bananas bananas totalling $(apples + bananas) fruit.")